AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 >[!CONTEXTUALHELP]
 >id="cp_subdomain_undelegate"
 >title="Remove subdomain delegation"
 >abstract="This screen allows you to remove the delegation of a subdomain to Adobe.
-Keep in mind that subdomain delegation removal cannot be undone and will be irreversible once submitted.<br><br>If you are trying to remove the delegation of a primary domain for the selected instance, you will be asked to choose the domain that will replace it."
+Keep in mind that this process cannot be reversed or stopped once submitted.<br><br>If you are trying to remove the delegation of a primary domain for the selected instance, you will be asked to choose the domain that will replace it."

 Control Panel allows you to remove the delegation of a subdomain that has been delegated to Adobe, including CNAME setup.

+## Important notes {#important]

 Before proceeding, carefully consider the impacts occuring once the removal process is triggered:

 * Subdomain delegation removal cannot be undone and will be irreversible once started until the process execution is going on.
 * No other subdomain delegation can be removed when a similar process on another subdomain is in progress.
 * A delegation removed on a subdomain cannot be re-delegated until 3 days of its removal.

+## Remove a subdomain delegation {#steps}

 To remove the delegation of a subdomain to Adobe, follow these steps: